-For many of us trolley dollies, the thought of serving tea and coffee, beef or chicken and dealing with awkward passengers and randy pilots until we’re in our 80’s, is something that nightmares are made of.
+For many Cabin Crew (myself included), the thought of pushing that trolley up and down those narrow aisles, dealing with angry passengers and randy Pilots until we’re in our 80’s is something that nightmares are made of.

-Iris was Born in 1922, just ten years after Heinrich Kubis of Germany became the worlds first flight attendant.
-During the early years of flying there were no female cabin crew.
-Males, known as stewards, were onboard the primitive aircraft to tend to the passengers needs and for a small amount of safety related duties.
+Iris was born in 1922, ten years after Germany’s Heinrich Kubis became the world’s first Flight Attendant.
+During the early years of flying, there were no female crew members.
+Males, known as stewards, were onboard the primitive aircraft to tend to passenger’s needs and for a small amount of safety-related duties.

-Then in 1930, a 25-year old registered nurse named Ellen Church, was hired by United Airlines.
-Soon, women would rapidly over take men onboard aircraft around the world, as airlines and passengers alike, enjoyed the glamorous ‘air hostess’ imagery that grew throughout the 50s, 60s and 70s.
+Then in 1930, a 25-year old registered nurse named Ellen Church was hired by United Airlines.
+Soon, women would rapidly overtake men onboard aircraft as airlines and passengers alike enjoyed the glamorous ‘air hostess’ imagery that grew throughout the 1950s, 60s and 70s.

-During her time at United, Iris held various leadership positions in the flight attendants union and often represented her colleagues in grievances and with safety issues.
-Georgia Nielson, historian and retired flight attendant stated that Iris was “Often an integral part of advancing her profession through activity in her union”.
+Georgia Nielson, historian and retired FA, stated that Iris was “Often an integral part of advancing her profession through activity in her union”.

 In 1953 she became the first official lobbyist for the Airline Stewards and Stewardesses Association.
-She would regularly find herself the only woman in congress halls and was often patronised by congressmen and their staff members, but Peterson never gave in.
+She would regularly find herself the only woman in congress halls and was often patronised by members of Congress and their staff members, but Peterson never gave in.

 In a tribute by the AFA after her retirement, it was said that Peterson and her peers helped to ‘Destroy discriminatory practices, advancing the rights of women and uprooting gender discrimination’.